By Bob Norton

 (Mr. Norton is center with his expert consultants who had combined jumps of over 4,500 at the time)

-Most CEOs work their way up through a single side of the business, and are therefore heavily experienced (and biased) towards that part of the business.
-This can cause poor decisions in other areas of the business due to lack of expertise in these other areas.
-It can even force out the best people in those others areas, who become aware they are far more experienced than the CEO in their functional area and loose faith in the CEO or organization as a whole.
+Most CEOs work their way up through a single side of the business and are therefore heavily experienced (and biased) towards that part of the business.
+This can cause poor decisions in other areas of the business due to a lack of expertise in these other areas.
+It can even force out the best people in those other areas, who become aware they are far more experienced than the CEO in their functional area and lose faith in the CEO or organization as a whole.
 I have seen many cases where technical founders churned through many sales and marketing people and vice-versa.

 Probably not the kind of position for on-the-job training!
 This is why a seasoned CEO is the #1 variable for sophisticated investors to fund a company.
 Today only companies with experienced CEOs (meaning many years as CEO at another company) will generally receive any professional funding.
 Angel investors may invest in new CEOs with the expectation that an experienced one will be brought in as soon as the product is ready.